Thursday, January 12, 2012

 Your business name will be the first thing your potential clients will see.
 They will determine a lot from just your name.
 You want your name to stand out and spell out exactly what you do.
 You also want your name to sound like a professional business.
 Think about what steps you take when you are looking through the phone book or the Internet to pick out a plumber or carpenter.
 What is the first thing you look at: Their Business Name.

 So, what should your name entail?
 One thing you have to consider is will you be offering more than residential house cleaning at some point?
-If you are do not add "house cleaning" to the end of your business name.
+If you may, do not add "house cleaning" to the end of your business name.
+You can add cleaning service instead, that way you can add any kind of cleaning to your business you like.

 To find your state database, go to the Secretary of State site and click on your state.
 Find the area where you can do a business search.
 Then just type in the name you are thinking of using.
 If nothing comes up, that means no one is registered in your state with that name.
 You may also want to check the newspapers, Internet and the phone book, just in case someone is using it but is not registered with the state.
 You can not use a name which is in use in your state or nationally.
 You can't even use a variation of it.
 So, be sure to check all your resources before putting your business name on paper.